 Inequality, Wealth and Opportunity

-This stream of research will probe the relationship between increasing income inequality and the concentration of wealth at the top, and the growing importance of income from capital.
+This stream of research is probing the relationship between increasing income inequality, the concentration of wealth towards the top, and opportunity.

-It will ask whether wealth and the income arising from it can be spread more widely and what avenues are open to the state to achieve this.
-In addition, it will consider how policies can ensure that the workforce of the future can approach its full productive capacity, underpinning prosperity for ordinary families.
+It is assessing ways in which wealth and the income arising from it can be spread more widely and what avenues are open to the state to achieve this.
+It is also identifying core elements in the transmission of economic advantage and disadvantage across generations and considering how policies can ensure that the workforce of the future can approach its full productive capacity, underpinning prosperity for ordinary families.